Visitor # 79454 since 28.AUG.2001

 A CV joint often requires special lubrication, usually an EP moly grease that is very sticky.
 On exposed CVs, a flexible boot contains the grease, on internal CVs, like the enclosed Birfield-type joint on 4WD front axles, the grease is packed around the joint inside the steering knuckle.

-Double Cardan is a term used when describing a one piece driveshaft with three (or more) universal joints.
+Double Cardan is also term used when describing a one piece driveshaft with three (or more) universal joints.
 What a double cardan will do, is split a universal joint operating angle into two separate angles that are exactly one half of the original angle.
-Normally a Double-Cardan (a.k.a.
-Constant Velocity or CV) style driveshaft is used in applications where it is not possible or practical to properly align the ends of a driveshaft for a single-cardan setup.
+Normally a Double-Cardan style driveshaft is used in applications where it is not possible or practical to properly align the ends of a driveshaft for a single-cardan setup.
 Examples include where the operating angle would be too great over a single cardan joint (see below) a double-cardan allows the operating angle to be split across the two halves of the joint.
-It is also possible to use two CV joints on a driveshaft which is commonly used where it is not possible to align either end of the driveshaft, such as when both vertical and horizontal mis-alignment occur, or when mis-matched operating angles are present, such as in front wheel drive vehicles, where both up and down motion is present from the suspension travel as well as rotation about a vertical axis due to steering action.
-Drawbacks of multiple CV joints are their higher cost and complexity as compared to u-joints, their extra length and weight, and their decreased maximum operating angle limitations.
+It is also possible to use two CV joints on a driveshaft which is commonly used where it is not possible to align either end of the driveshaft, such as when both vertical and horizontal misalignment occur, or when mismatched operating angles are present, such as in front wheel drive vehicles, where both up and down motion is present from the suspension travel as well as rotation about a vertical axis due to steering action.

 This is the angle formed between the two yokes connected by a cross and bearings.
 It may be a simple or compound angle, depending on the geometry of the driveshaft.
 While u-joints can operate at fairly high angles (usually up to 30°), the speed at which the shaft moves provides a practical limit to the angle as follows:

-| SHAFT RPM | OPERATING ANGLE |
+SHAFT RPM | OPERATING ANGLE |

-| 5000 | 3.25° |
+5000 | 3.25° |

-| 4500 | 3.67° |
+4500 | 3.67° |

-| 4000 | 4.25° |
+4000 | 4.25° |

-| 3500 | 5.00° |
+3500 | 5.00° |

-| 3000 | 5.83° |
+3000 | 5.83° |

-| 2500 | 7.00° |
+2500 | 7.00° |

-| 2000 | 8.67° |
+2000 | 8.67° |

-| 1500 | 11.5° |
+1500 | 11.5° |

 This table is based upon the joint at rated load and life.
 Going above the rated load or angle will decrease the u-joints life.
 As a general rule of thumb, for each doubling of the operating angle, RPM, or load, the lifetime of the joint is decreased by half.
 Rated lifetimes are on the order of 3000 hours.

 In the typical off-road vehicle, a suspension lift is done to increase clearance and allow larger tires to be installed.
 To compensate for the larger diameter, lower gears are installed in the axles.
 Lets see what this does for the drive shaft, the lift increases the angle of the shaft and the lower gears means the shaft has to spin faster for a given axle speed, both things are working in the wrong direction on this chart.
 No wonder, driveshaft problems are common in vehicles modified for off-road use.
 And what speed does the driveshaft operate at?
-Actualy, it runs faster than you think.
+Actually, it runs faster than you think.
 Given a vehicle with a modest 0.85:1 overdrive gear in the transmission, the driveshaft is running nearly 18% faster than the engine is turning in top gear.
-So if the engine is turning 3000 RPM on the highway, the driveshaft is spiining over 3500 RPM.
+So if the engine is turning 3000 RPM on the highway, the driveshaft is spinning over 3500 RPM.

 Aside from u-joint lifetime, you also may be concerned with vibration-free operation at high speeds, at least for a street-driven vehicle.
 The maximum operating angle a given driveshaft can run depends on a variety of factors and is hard to give an exact number or formula to determine if a given setup will run smoothly or not.
 Some factors that come into play are the shaft RPM, the length and the tubing thickness.
 For example, a longer shaft can "soak up" more vibration than a shorter one and a slower moving shaft will vibrate less than a faster moving one.
 So, for an example. on my '85 4Runner I found that with the stock rear driveshaft running at about a 12° operating angle (approx. 4" lift, 50" long shaft), I had smooth operation.
 But when the shaft was shortened about 6" (due to adding a 2nd transfer case), the operating angle hit about 15° and I found it no longer operated smoothly, even with ideal u-joint alignment and a professional balance job on the shaft.
 So by converting the top u-joint to a CV joint and re-aligning the pinion angle, the shaft did run smooth again.